Hisyeo/Hisyeo.github.io/docs/words/p/punyentoc.md

 ---
-id: ingoton
+id: punyentoc
-slug: ingoton
+slug: punyentoc
-title: İNGOTON
+title: PUNYENTOC
 sidebar_position: 75
 hoverText: to remember (a memory) § Verb
 ---

-### ingoton
+### punyentoc

 *to remember (a memory)* **§** Verb